google/WebFundamentals/src/content/en/updates/2019/02/hotpath-with-wasm.md

       }
     }

-In Edge, however, it takes over 8 seconds.
-There are no browser APIs involved that could affect performance, so this is just about raw execution speed.
-8 seconds is much less acceptable.
-Enter WebAssembly.
+One browser, however, takes over 8 seconds.
+The way browsers optimize JavaScript is _really complicated_, and different engines optimize for different things.
+Some optimize for raw execution, some optimize for interaction with the DOM.
+In this case, we've hit an unoptimised path in one browser.

+WebAssembly on the other hand is built entirely around raw execution speed.
+So if we want fast, _predictable_ performance across browsers for code like this, WebAssembly can help.

 ## WebAssembly for predictable performance